-The week is now over and we are processing the feedback.
-Please message / tweet / speak with Planeta.com’s Ron Mader if you would like to contribute.
+sponsible Travel Week 2020 is over, and we are processing your helpful feedback.
+What have we learned about online conferencing?
+Online education?
+This process continues (2021 dates: February 8-14), so if you would like to contribute, please message / tweet / speak with Planeta.com’s Ron Mader.
 Volunteers requested for testing our video and audio chats.

 What do we love about travel?
 And that’s using an inclusive we – travelers and locals, the present and the future and past, the geological, biological, and the cultural worlds, the Indigenous and settler cultures.
 Obs there’s no one size fits all answer, but it makes for a heck of a good conversation.